Los Angeles Wrongful Termination Attorney

 - Front pay for the time between your judgment and when you returned to work

 - Reimbursement for missed job opportunities, such as promotions or overtime pay

 - The costs of searching or training for a new job

 - Expenses for having to seek therapy or medical care

 - Additional punitive damages to punish your employer for labor law violations

-A typical wrongful termination settlement amount will range from $5,000 to $40,000, with an average of around $35,000.
-It is less common to receive larger awards, such as $100,000 or more, but this does happen.
-Hiring a lawyer is the best way to maximize your compensation amount during a wrongful termination claim in Los Angeles.
+In Los Angeles, a typical wrongful termination settlement amount will range from $5,000 to $40,000, with an average of around $35,000.
+It is less common to receive larger awards, such as $100,000 or more, but this does happen especially in wrongful termination cases that were from higher-paying or commission-based positions.
+Hiring a lawyer is the best way to maximize your compensation amount.
 A lawyer will have the negotiation skills to fight for a fair settlement or verdict on your behalf.
 Cases with the most damages to the victim will typically garner the highest amounts.

 Wrongful termination laws exist to protect employees from termination without just cause.
 However, it is important to understand how “at-will” employment works.

 A statute of limitations is the time period you must file a claim from the date of firing.
+There is no set statute of limitations that covers all wrongful termination cases, as each one is different based on the circumstances of the case.
+Fortunately, many state or federal statute of limitations provide the employee with ample time to gather evidence about their case.
 Wrongful termination cases are complex because this time limit varies by: